beluej123/OrbMechanics_Curtis/README.md

   - Validating the function's accuracy using predefined intervals and sample equations.
   - Outputting the results to show the convergence of the bisection method for practical problems.

+TODO: JBelue needs to fix the following figure; 2025-04-07
 ![bisect_plot.png](https://github.com/Keeby-Astro/Space-Sciences-and-Astrodynamics/blob/main/Plots/bisect_plot.png)

 ---